Out of Hours

 - The conclusion therefore is that in the weeks that GP trainees take a day out for the out of hours course, they should forgo their personal study time and substitute this with patient contact.

-In view of the changes in Junior Doctor contract and their impact on Out of Hours training, the next course will take place in February 2018.
+The next course will take place on 27th February – 1st March 2018.
 This course will run over 3 days (a reduction from 5 days resulting from elements of the course content being delivered earlier in the training programme).

 CHoC OOH Clinical Guidelines - These are found on the CHoC website in the staff area (username and password required).
 To obtain a password email email@example.com.